JoaoEngel/Portifolio-JE/README.md

 ## How to run the apllication:

 1) Install React app or Vite
-2) Rin with a package which you prefer
+2) Run with a package manager which you prefer

 ## Description 📑 :